mdjahidhasan009/React-Note/memorization.md

 ### Explanation

 In this case, `ChildMemo` will re-render at every render as the `data` object and `onChange` function declared inline will be created at every render.
 So, it will be a new reference at every render.
-That's why `ChildMemo` will get new reference at every re-render and the `ChlidMemo` will be rerender every time.
+That's why `ChildMemo` will get a new reference at every re-render and the `ChildMemo` will re-render every time.

 ## Solution